-Improving efficiency and reducing operating costs - Due to recurring unfavorable currency conditions, pricing pressure especially in the U.S. and general economic conditions that have negatively affected order flows for Natuzzi-branded products, and as part of the Group's ongoing efforts to become more efficient and competitive, on May 18, 2005, the Group's Board of Directors approved a new restructuring plan.
-The plan is aimed at reducing manufacturing costs in Italy, increasing overall efficiencies, recovering profitability through the closing of non-performing retail units and regaining market share especially in the medium-high end of the market, where the Group continues to invest in the Natuzzi brand.
+Improving efficiency and reducing operating costs - Recurring unfavorable currency conditions (in particular the devaluation of the U.S. dollar during the past few years), pricing competition especially in the U.S. and a downturn in general economic conditions in the Group's principal markets have negatively affected order flows for Natuzzi-branded products.
+As part of the Group's ongoing efforts to become more efficient and competitive in light of these unfavorable conditions, on May 18, 2005, the Group's Board of Directors approved a new restructuring plan.
+The plan is aimed at reducing manufacturing costs in Italy, increasing overall efficiencies, recovering profitability through the closing of non-performing retail units and regaining market share, especially in the medium-high end of the market, where the Group continues to invest in the Natuzzi brand.

-At the time of its inception, the restructuring plan provided for, among other measures, a temporary work force reduction ("Cassa Integrazione Guadagni - CIG") of 1,320 positions by the end of 2005 in all departments across the Company, in order to reduce manufacturing costs in Italy.
-However, due to the accumulation of orders during the summer, and in order to provide for the seasonal increase in order flow reported beginning in the second quarter of 2005, in September 2005 the Group decided to call back about 90% of the workers that were temporarily laid off at the Italian factories.
-In June 2006 the Group obtained an extension of the temporary work force reduction to cover the period June 2006 - June 2008 in order to recover profitability and efficiency, specifically in the Italian plants.
-The Group has agreed with the Italian Unions that no more than 508 workers will be affected by the temporary work force reduction during the period.
+At the time of its inception, the restructuring plan provided for, among other measures, a temporary work force reduction (through a legislative tool known in Italy as "Cassa Integrazione Guadagni - CIG") of 1,320 positions by the end of 2005 in all departments across the Company, in order to reduce manufacturing costs in Italy.
+However, due to the accumulation of orders during the summer of 2005, and in order to provide for the seasonal increase in order flow reported beginning in the second quarter of 2005, in September 2005 the Group decided to call back about 90% of the workers that were temporarily laid off at the Group's Italian factories.
+In June 2006 the Group obtained from the Italian Government an extension of the temporary work force reduction to cover the period June 2006 - June 2008 in order to recover profitability and efficiency, specifically in the Italian plants.
+The Group agreed with the Italian Unions that no more than 508 workers would be affected by the temporary work force reduction during the period.